CatherineH/CatherineH.github.io/_drafts/opening_acts_2.md

 The chopin interludes are like the skit segments on rap albums - they show off the personality of the artist but are skippable.

 *CAB* is light jazz.
 If you’re into this sort of thing, you’ll love it, otherwise it will be annoying.
+The fake trumpets are ear-grating.

 Madness is a great album; it’s like everything you want out of Steve Vai without as many gimmicks.